apache/flink/docs/content/docs/dev/configuration/advanced.md

 with `flink-table-planner{{< scala_version >}}-{{< version >}}.jar`.
 {{< /hint >}}

+While Table Java API artifacts are located in the `/lib` folder, Table Scala API artifacts are not included by default and are located in the `/opt` folder:

+- `flink-table-api-scala-uber{{< scala_version >}}-{{< version >}}.jar` &#8594; contains all the Scala APIs

-While Table Java API artifacts are built into the distribution, Table Scala API artifacts are not included by default.
-When using formats and connectors with the Flink Scala API, you need to either download and include these JARs in the distribution `/lib` folder manually (recommended), or package them as dependencies in the uber/fat JAR of your Flink SQL Jobs.
+When using formats and connectors with the Flink Scala API, you need to move the JAR into the `/lib` folder manually (recommended), or package them as dependencies in the uber/fat JAR of your Flink SQL Jobs.

 For more details, check out how to [connect to external systems]({{< ref "docs/connectors/table/overview" >}}).